 A gargoyle dude named Bert comes crashing down from space and asks you to help him kick the asses of some evil monsters.
 This is the story told to you through the title cards of ‘Monster Party’, and it only gets weirder from there.
 The game’s foes are bizarre things, like shadow men, bubble-spitting giant pitcher plants, and what looks like evil legs kicking out of the ground.
 Plus the game would occasionally take a turn into Silent Hill territory by placing you in a twisted, even more bizarre version of the previous level.
 The smiley faces and happy cacti decorating the background were now vomiting, bruised, and evil.
 Sweet!
 Childhood nightmares ahoy!

 In Zombie Nation, aliens have attacked the Earth, and you play as the decapitated, undead head of a samurai warrior in a flying shoot-em-up as you try to force the aliens off of your planet.
 Seriously.
-I'm not sure what else to say about this gleaming oddball other than your life meter is comprised of tiny versions of your face, and every time you're hit, one of your faces turns into a skull.
+We’re not sure what else to say about this gleaming oddball other than your life meter is comprised of tiny versions of your face, and every time you’re hit, one of your faces turns into a skull.
 Zombie Nation tops our list of the 10 Weirdest NES Games.